Shareholder advisor Glass Lewis recommends backing D.Wohnen-Vonovia merger

 It said the impression had emerged that the merger plan was possibly the result of some individual shareholder interests.

-Vonovia last month made a hostile 14 billion euro ($15.04 billion) bid for Deutsche Wohnen, derailing Deutsche Wohnen's own plans to buy another property company LEG Immobilien (LEGn.DE).
+Vonovia last month made a hostile 14 billion euro ($15.04 billion) bid for Deutsche Wohnen, derailing Deutsche Wohnen's own plans to buy another property company LEG Immobilien .

 Shareholders are scheduled to vote on the proposed financing of the deal with new shares on November 30.